All Episodes

 It was so personable.

-It was really you talked about your cat and all this other stuff.
+It was really, you talked about your cat and all this other stuff.

-And you know, sometimes people don't want to hear all that to stick to the issues crowd.
+And, you know, sometimes people don't want to hear all that.

-You know, I got to hear is the word golf, and they turn into maniacs like you find on left-wing blogs.
+You know, all I got to hear is the word golf, and they turn into maniacs like you find on left-wing blogs.

-Does not have to be uh things I care about issues, particularly if you want anything else, feel free.
+It does not have to be things I care about, issues, particularly.

-Again, telephone numbers 800-282-2882.
+Again, telephone number is 800-282-2882.

 Honestly now, what has been worse?